sky-uk/cqlmigrate/README.md

    /cql/2015-05-03-14:19-add-manufacturer-column.cql
    ```

    Any previously applied files will be skipped.
+For AWS Keyspaces, it will wait after each successfully applied file for tables to get into ACTIVE state for maximum <tableCheckerTimeout> duration.

 5. Releases the lock.